OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 January 2003.md

 ## Notable Warnings or Predictions

 - A **big miscalculation** is forthcoming that will expose hidden controllers.
-- Continued deception and manipulation are underway, but those responsible will eventually be revealed by their own error.
 - Despite appearances, the group is "doing well" and should stay the course.

 ---